bobjk123/pizza_app_admin_gmao/README.md

   - Via `--dart-define` when running the app (for example: `--dart-define=SUPABASE_URL=... --dart-define=SUPABASE_ANON_KEY=...`).
   - Or create a local `.env` file (copy `.env.example` → `.env`) and run the helper script `pwsh .\scripts\run_dev_with_supabase.ps1` which loads the `.env` values and runs `flutter` with the defines.
 The `.env` file is ignored by git.

-- Default storage bucket: `public`.
+- Default storage bucket: `pizzas`.
 The `pizza_repository` will attempt to use a `SupabaseClient` injected by the app; if none is provided the repo also tries to use the globally-initialized `Supabase.instance.client` (when `Supabase.initialize` runs in `main.dart`).

-- When Supabase is set up, image uploads return a Supabase public URL that is saved in Firestore instead of a local filesystem path.
+When Supabase is set up and configured, image uploads return a Supabase public URL that is saved in Firestore instead of a local filesystem path.
+In the current project state the `pizzas` bucket is used and uploads are working — images uploaded from `CreatePizzaScreen` are visible and the app saves the public URL in Firestore.
 If Supabase is not available or an upload fails, the app falls back to the local image simulation.

+Security note: storage enforces row-level security (RLS).
+For development the project may have a policy allowing uploads from the `anon` role to the `pizzas` bucket; for production prefer requiring `authenticated` users or performing uploads server-side with a `service_role` key.